LLin233/LeLabs/README.md

 # CopyCat
-look it, copy it, make it
+look at it, learn from it, make it

 ### [Trivial](https://github.com/LLin233/Le-Lib-For-Android)